 The Local Government Act 2020 requires council to consider climate change mitigation and adaptation measures in all its key decision making, which includes policy development.

-Council is also in the process of finalising a Climate Change Action Plan after declaring a Climate Emergency in 2021.
+Council has finalised it Climate Change Action Plan after declaring a Climate Emergency in 2021.
+This Action Plan has 5 key actions areas: